Dunedin and Auckland (The Auckland programme is for international students only)

 (CA and ACA pathway)

-Achieve the academic requirements for Associate Chartered Accountant (ACA) or Chartered Accountant (CA) membership with this internationally-recognised specialised accounting degree of excellence.
+Achieve the academic requirements for Associate Chartered Accountant (ACA), Chartered Accountant (CA) or CPA Australia membership with this internationally-recognised specialised accounting degree of excellence.

-This qualification has Chartered Accountants Australia and New Zealand (CAANZ) accreditation and is ideal if you want to embark on a career in accounting as a Chartered Accountant or Associated Chartered Accountant.
+This qualification has Chartered Accountants Australia and New Zealand (CAANZ) and CPA Australia accreditation and is ideal if you want to embark on a career in accounting as a Chartered Accountant, Associate Chartered Accountant, or Certified Practising Accountant.

 Employment opportunities for Accountants are good due to strong demand for accounting services from a wide range of businesses and individuals, and this demand is expected to keep rising.